Hyperflip/HyperEngine/README.md

 # HyperEngine
-Game Engine as per The Cherno YouTube series within the scope of the Engine Architecture and Design FHTW course The engine compiles to a DLL.
+Game Engine as per The Cherno YouTube series within the scope of the Engine Architecture and Design FHTW course.
+The engine compiles to a DLL.

 ## Components